ranjan008/optimic/doc/whitepaper.md

 - Expensive fees and margin requirements
 - Lack of transparency in pricing and execution
 - Geographic restrictions and regulatory limitations

-Simultaneously, algorithmic trading represents 70%+ of traditional market volume but requires significant infrastructure investment and technical expertise.
+- Unfair collateral and fee structures

 ### 1.2 The Optimic Solution

-Optimic democratizes access to sophisticated derivatives trading by building a blockchain-native infrastructure that combines:
+Optimic democratizes access to options trading by building a blockchain-native infrastructure that features:
-- **Options Trading**: Complete options chains with all standard and exotic strategies
+- **Options Trading**: Complete options chains with all standard strategies
-- **Algorithmic Trading**: On-chain strategy execution and backtesting
+- **Fair Collateral System**: Mandatory collateral requirements for both buyers and sellers
-- **Market Making**: Decentralized liquidity provision with automated risk management
+- **Transparent Fee Structure**: Premium fees to platform, penalty fees distributed fairly
-- **Cross-Asset Arbitrage**: Native support for multi-asset strategies
+- **Risk Management**: Real-time collateral monitoring and automated liquidation

 ---